grscheller/neovim-notes/advTradViCommands.md

 # Advanced Traditional Vi Commands

+The problem a lot of people have with Vim is
+[that they don't grok vi] [4].

 Much of the information here I obtained from [Lagmonster](http://www.lagmonster.org/docs/vi2.html).
 This site no longer seems to be active.
 These commands